lhy11009/HaMaGeoLib/README.md

 - **Visualization Tools (`hamageolib_viz`)**: This module will include visualization utilities for interpreting simulation results, creating insightful plots of model outputs, and visualizing geological structures, assisting in the analysis and presentation of research findings.
 ---

+## Prerequisites

+Anaconda is required to manage the Python environment for this package.

+To install conda environment for hamageolib

+   conda env create --file environment.yml

+To activate in terminal

+   conda activate hmgeolib

+To activate in Jupyter notebooks, select "hmgeolib" as kernel

 ## Installation

 ### Anaconda version